-TIP: Improve the search experience using Metadrive to “restrict” the search scope.
+NOTE: Improve the search experience using Metadrive to “restrict” the search scope.

 Filtering, sorting and grouping

-You can apply fast filters in Metadrive using the filter row under property titles.
+You can apply quick filters in Metadrive using the filter row under property titles.
 Click on the filter icon to choose the filter operator you would like to apply and write or select the value depending on property types:

 You can sort by column just clicking on property titles.
 An arrow will show the order criteria applied:

-This new feature allows you to group your documents by system or custom properties.
+This feature allows you to group your documents by system or custom properties.
 First of all you must activate this functionality by clicking on Grouping button:

 Flat structure feature